About

 We examine how local governments use ownership of banks as a political and fiscal instrument to expand access to off-budget credit.
 We exploit a 2018 regulatory shock in China that unintentionally increased local government ownership of local banks.
 Combining loan-level data with a penetration-based measure of government ownership, we find that banks experiencing a one-standard deviation increase in local government ownership, instrumented by regulation-driven variation, expanded credit lines to local government financing vehicles by 69 percent.
 The effect is stronger in cities where local officials have stronger promotion incentives or face greater pressures to maintain social stability.
 Greater government ownership also shifts lending practices away from profitability-based criteria and enables high-risk cities to substitute costly bond issuance with bank borrowing.
 Taken together, our findings highlight bank ownership as a key political lever through which local governments circumvent formal fiscal constraints and shape the build-up of implicit public debt.

-Presentations: 8th CCER Summer Institute 2024, Dishui Lake International Conference in Finance 2025, 8th International Conference of China and Development Studies 2025
+Presentations: 8th CCER Summer Institute 2024, Dishui Lake International Conference in Finance 2025, 8th International Conference of China and Development Studies 2025, the Eighth China International Conference in Macroeconomics (scheduled 2026), China Financial Research Conference (scheduled 2026)

 Teaching